 These events are held during the county fair.
 This creates opportunities for 4-Hers to become involved in the Sheep, Goat or Swine projects.
+Those who wish to participate, may only participate in one scramble per year.
+This is open to members in grades 3-7 during the 2023-2024 school year not previously enrolled in the specific scramble species.
+This provides an opportunity for youth to show the animal species donated in the spring for the following Newton County Fair.
 Detailed information containing rules is available through the Extension Office, or by contacting your superintendent.